 Exhaust: There must be no less than three springs between the header and muffler and at least two springs holding the muffler to the chassis.
 Rotax 125cc Max mufflers must have two springs on to the exhaust header and must be bolted/ nyloc nutted to the support rails to secure the muffler to the chassis.
 The muffler must not protude outside the rear wheel track or kart length.

-Front and Back Bumpers or anti-intrusion bar : Compulsory on all karts.
+Front and Back Bumpers and anti-intrusion bar : Compulsory on all karts.

 Nose Cones are compulsory.
 Must be securely attached to the kart and cable tie the clamps to the frame only.
 Must be of plastic only and be non-splintering.
 No metallic rods, frames or bars to be fitted to or inside nose cone.